Skip to Content

 Ban user

 Ban the user with an optional reason.
-Stops all their services, terminates active processes, and blocks login
+Stops all their services, terminates active processes, blocks login, and revokes their OpenVPN certificate (if any) so their existing .ovpn profile stops connecting immediately

 admin.users.update